 The basic membership is Free.
 There are two subscription models for Holders i.e. Pro at $96/month and Enterprise at $960/month.
 Check Pricing tab for the features Please check the FAQ for earning option and transactional charges.

 At present, it is used to share software codes.
 It will be expand to include other assets in the future.

-InvenTrust uses AI and machine learning algorithims to flag the codes to potential Users.
+InvenTrust uses AI and machine learning algorithms to flag the codes to potential Users.
 Buyers can then evaluate choices, based on ratings and customization options.
-As the codes available are validated by Scouts, it provides the trust factor for the buyers to complete the sale.
+As the codes available are validated by Validators, it provides the trust factor for the buyers to complete the sale.

-Every code available for sale has been verified by multiple Scouts, who are experts in the domainn and based on their validation and inputs, the code is available for licensing.
+Every code available for sale has been verified by multiple Validators, who are experts in the domain and based on their validation and inputs, the code is available for licensing.

 If you want authentic and verified code, which is fulfilling higher percentage of code quality, then this is the platform to purchase from.

-Being part of the majority side of consensus gives to scout a boost to reputation score equal to +(weight*1), being on the losing side gives score - (weight*1).
+Being part of the majority side of consensus gives to validator a boost to reputation score equal to +(weight*1), being on the losing side gives score - (weight*1).

 Developers trade their software codes to individual users and Corporations and based on the quality of the software and technical knowledge, their reputation increases.
 They could use this reputation scores promote their candidature among recruiters who can make an informed decision.
 Though this is not a job search platform, but it can substantiate your skillset and knowledge